 Rocky Dawuni is clearly one of Ghana’s favorite sons.
 The passionate musician and performer is also a father and an activist.
-We were able to spend time with him at the recent Cookstoves Future Summit in New York, where he tried to teach us a few dance steps and share why he cares about how the world cooks.
+We were able to spend time with him at the recent Cookstoves Future Summit in New York, where he tried to teach us a few dance steps, invited us to some adult dance lessons and share why he cares about how the world cooks.

 “I remember growing up, what it was like for my mum and my aunties to cook and all the cooking smoke on our traditional kitchens.”
 That smoke and related problems (cutting down local trees for firewood, girls spending their days fetching wood instead of going to school, breathing problems and a variety of respiratory diseases) were a wake-up call.
 “Once I realized the solution lay in having a cleaner version of what they were cooking on, and saw the entrepreneurial possibilities for women’s empowerment through local stove industries being established, I was sold.”